danishbilalansari/DesignPatterns/README.md

 ## Implemented Patterns

-### Singleton
-- Ensures a class has only one instance and provides a global point of access to it.
-- Thread-safe and lazily initialized.
-- Useful for shared resources like configuration or logging.

-### Factory Method
-- Defines an interface for creating an object but lets subclasses decide which class to instantiate.
-- Decouples client code from concrete implementations.
-- Example: A `VehicleFactory` creating `Car` or `Bike` objects based on input.

 ### Abstract Factory
 - Provides an interface to create families of related or dependent objects without specifying their concrete classes.
 - Used here to create platform-specific UI elements like buttons and checkboxes for Windows and Mac.